-- 2.1.7 pertains to the criteria for guaranteeing independence of the board as a whole.
-The independence of the board is guaranteed and its composition complies with the criteria laid down in principle 2.1.7. - The duration of the appointment of members of the Executive Board (principle 2.2.1.): The Corporate Governance Code recommends that members of the Executive Board be appointed for a term of four years.
-The only exception, where Achmea does not comply with this principle, is the term of the Chairman of the Executive Board.
-His appointment is for an indefinite period of time, and this contractual arrangement is complied with. - Adoption of the remuneration policy for the executive board by the AGM (principle 3.1.1.): The Supervisory Board determines the salary and the terms and conditions of employment of members of the Executive Board.
+As for the appointment term of the members of the Executive Board, the Corporate Governance Code recommends a term of four years.
+The only exception, where Achmea did not comply with this principle in 2021, is with regard to the retired Chairman of the Executive Board, Mr Van Duin.
+His appointment was for an indefinite period of time.
+For the period after 13 April 2021, Achmea did fully comply with this principle.

+Regarding the principle of determining the remuneration policy, the Supervisory Board determines the salary and the terms and conditions of employment of members of the Executive Board.
 Achmea's remuneration policy is also assessed by the Remuneration Committee and adopted by the Supervisory Board.
-Achmea regards this as a matter for the Supervisory Board and therefore does not submit the matter to the General Meeting.
+Achmea regards the fixing of the remuneration policy for the Executive Board as a matter for the Supervisory Board and therefore does not submit the matter to the General Meeting.
 The General Meeting is of course informed annually of the remuneration of the Executive Board members via sections in the year report on this remuneration and via the annual Remuneration Report.

-The manner in which Achmea has adopted and embedded the Corporate Governance Code was discussed with, and has been approved by, the Supervisory Board.
+The manner in which Achmea has adopted and embedded the Corporate Governance Code has been approved by the Supervisory Board.
 The General Meeting has likewise approved Achmea's current corporate governance structure.